 Poached eggs are a beautiful thing.
 The whites are just firm enough on the outside to contain an oozy, golden yolk in a round little egg package.
 And with a few tips, you too can learn how to poach an egg perfectly every time!

-But poaching is one of the best cooking methods for creating healthy eggs.
+Poached eggs are one of those things we order all the time at restaurants, but rarely make at home.
+Why?
+I think most would say that it’s difficult to get that perfect, spherical shape without lots of crazy white wispies.
+But here’s the thing—poaching is actually one of the healthiest ways to cook eggs.
 So today I’ll share with you a few tips to make the perfect poached egg.
-I’ve tested every method under the sun (vinegar, salt, swirling vortex, etc) and I’ll share with you the tried-and-true method that works.
+I’ve tested every method under the sun (vinegar, salt, swirling vortex, etc) with mixed results.
+So I’ll share with you the tried-and-true method that works every time!
+Here’s why you’ll love my poached eggs:

 Tips That Do (and Don’t) Work

-Salt: I found that adding salt to the water actually created more white wispies.
-Salt increases the density of the water which makes more of the egg white float and splay out.
-In other words, a not-so-pretty poached egg.
+- Salt: I found that adding salt to the water actually created more white wispies.
+Salt increases the density of the water, which makes more of the egg white float and splay out.
+In other words, it creates a not-so-pretty poached egg.
+Verdict: Don’t do it.

-Vinegar: I was initially dead set against adding vinegar to my water as I didn’t want my eggs to taste like vinegar.
+- Vinegar: I was initially dead set against adding vinegar to my water, as I didn’t want my eggs to taste like vinegar.
 As it turns out, you have to add quite a bit of vinegar to have any vinegar taste transfer to the egg.
-I found that adding one tablespoon of a light colored vinegar didn’t flavor the egg but it did help to keep the egg white together.
+I found that adding one tablespoon of a light colored vinegar didn’t flavor the egg, but it did help keep the egg white together.
+Verdict: Optional, but I do it.

-Swirling a Vortex: We’ve all heard that the best method for poached eggs is to drop them in a swirling vortex of water, right?
+- Swirling a Vortex: We’ve all heard that the best method for poached eggs is to drop them in a swirling vortex of water, right?
 Well, this is true.
 This does help to create a more spherical shape as the egg white wraps around itself.
 But here’s the reality.
-If you’re only cooking one poached egg – go for it.
-If you’re cooking more than one poached egg – don’t fret about the vortex.
-Your egg(s) may not be quite as spherical, but you can cook several simultaneously and they’ll still taste darn good.
+If you’re only cooking one poached egg, it’s a great method.
+If you’re cooking more than one poached egg, don’t fret about the vortex.
+Your egg(s) may not be quite as spherical, but you can cook several simultaneously in a large pan, and they’ll still taste darn good.
+Verdict: Yes, for one egg.
+No, for more than one egg.

 Fresh Eggs Are Best